Reno 911!: Filming

-Quibi revival
+Revival

-In October 2011, a story broke that the producers of Reno 911! were in negotiations with the internet streaming website Netflix to revive the cancelled Comedy Central series.
-The main reason Reno 911!s producers wanted to revive the show was because only 88 episodes were produced, and the producers and syndicating networks would have liked for the show to hit the 100 episode milestone.
-However, at the time, Comedy Central, who still held sole rights to the show, had not been involved in any negotiations.
-As well, Thomas Lennon and Robert Ben Garant were attached to other projects.
+In October 2011, a story broke that the producers were in negotiations with the streaming service Netflix for a revival.
+The primary reason producers wanted to revive the show was because only 88 episodes were produced, and they and syndicating networks would have liked for the show to reach 100 episodes.
+However, at the time, Comedy Central, who still held sole rights, had not been involved in any negotiations.
+Furthermore, Lennon and Garant were attached to other projects.

-It was announced on December 6, 2019, that the series would be revived in 2020 on the streaming platform Quibi.
-The revival will feature the return of the original series creators Thomas Lennon, Robert Ben Garant and Kerri Kenney-Silver.
+It was announced on December 6, 2019, that the series would be revived in 2020 on streaming platform Quibi.
+The revival featured the return of the original series creators Lennon, Garant and Kenney-Silver.
 In a statement, Lennon said: "Reno 911! holds a special place in our hearts, and it will be a delight to get the original cast back together for 're-boot goofin'.
 Hopefully Nick Swardson can still roller skate.
 Quibi's short format seems custom made for our show."

 Filming of the seventh season started in early 2020, where the production crew was spotted in Piru, California on February 23, 2020.
-On April 10, 2020, it was announced that a revival of the show set to premiere on May 4, 2020.
+On April 10, 2020, it was announced that the revival was set to premiere on May 4, 2020.
 On September 3, 2020, the show was renewed for an eighth season.
 On October 23, 2020, it was announced that Quibi would be shutting down.
-The eighth season, now titled Reno 911!
+The eighth season, titled Reno 911!
 Defunded, made its debut on The Roku Channel on February 25, 2022.

-On September 30, 2022, Comedy Central announced the return of the series to its original broadcast network.
-The eighth season ran on Comedy Central from October 19, 2022, to December 8, 2022.
+On September 7, 2023, it was reported that the series was removed from the service.
+All seasons of Reno 911! are currently available on the streaming service Paramount+.

 Episodes

 Characters

 Season six newcomers Joe Lo Truglio and Ian Roberts had appeared as guest stars in past seasons, and both also appeared in Reno 911: Miami.
 As a member of The State, Lo Truglio is an old friend of the three creators and has worked with them on numerous projects.
 Roberts is a founding member of the popular Upright Citizens Brigade improv comedy troupe, who had their own Comedy Central sketch show from 1998 to 2000.
-Other remaining members of the troupe (Matt Besser and Matt Walsh) also appeared in recurring guest roles throughout the seasons.
+Other members of the troupe (Matt Besser and Matt Walsh) also appeared in recurring guest roles throughout the seasons.
 Amy Poehler is the only member of the "UCB 4" to have never appeared on the show in any form.

 Throughout the show's run, all three main cast members from Stella (who were also from The State) made appearances as characters.
 While Michael Showalter was the exception on the TV series, he appeared in the film, along with all of the cast members of The State.